Metadata Privacy Beyond Tunneling for Instant Messaging: Background

-What follows recalls the essential facts needed to understand this work (a full formalization of Signal is available in \cite{perrin_double_2016,cohn2020formal}).
-The Signal protocol is made of three main steps: \begin{itemize}[noitemsep,nolistsep] \item A one-time \emph{user registration} (run once in the lifetime of a user in the system).
-This step entails storing a user's public key material into the Signal server, namely $\longtermpublickey_U, \midtermpublickey_U$, and bunch of (one-time) ephemeral public keys $\{\ephemeralpublickey_U^{(1)},\ldots,\ephemeralpublickey_U^{(n)}\}$. \item A \emph{new-session initialization} (run once per new session initiated by the user).
-This step allows to start a new chat between Signal users.
-The requesting party $A$ interacts with the Signal server to obtain another users' $B$ handle, consisting of $\longtermpublickey_B, \midtermpublickey_B$ and a single one-time public key $\ephemeralpublickey_B^{(i)}$. $A$ uses $B$'s keys together with their identity secret key, long term secret key and an ephemeral secret key to run a non-interactive key-exchange and generate a master secret key $\ms_{AB}$, that is computable only by $A$ and $B$. \item The {double ratchet} mechanism for \emph{messaging} (run every time the user receives or sends a new message).
+\ourparagraph{New-session initialization} Run once per new session initiated by the user.
+This step is used to start a new chat.
+The requesting user $A$ interacts with the server to obtain the handle of $B$, another user, consisting of $\longtermpublickey_B, \midtermpublickey_B$ and a single one-time public key $\ephemeralpublickey_B^{(i)}$. $A$ uses $B$'s keys together with their identity secret key, long term secret key and an ephemeral secret key to run a non-interactive key-exchange and generate a master secret key $\ms_{AB}$, that is computable only by $A$ and $B$.

+\ourparagraph{The {double ratchet} mechanism for messaging} Run every time the user receives or sends a new message.
 In Signal every message is AEAD-encrypted under a different message key $\messagekey_{x,y}$.
 We index the message keys by two non-negative integers $x,y$ that operate as coordinates.
 The value $x$ identifies the current sender, $y$ the number of messages sent by the current sender since the last change of speaker.
 Thus even values of $x$ correspond to events where the current speaker is the initiator of the chat, while $y$ denotes how many messages the sender of level $x$ has sent so far.
-In order to securely derive new keys from previous ones, the double ratchet mechanism ingeniously combines two KDFs. \end{itemize}
+In order to securely derive new keys from previous ones, the double ratchet mechanism ingeniously combines two KDFs.